-By the end of October last year my little hedgehog hospital cabin was full and, as I just couldn’t turn a needy animal away, I had to have a second cabin put in, to cope with all the arrivals.
-Every single hedgehog baby (some weighing barely 100g) had at least 2 fatal conditions – mostly lungworm and fluke.
+By the end of October that year my little hedgehog hospital cabin was full and, as I just couldn’t turn a needy animal away, I had to have a second cabin put in, to cope with all the arrivals.
+Every single hedgehog baby (some weighing barely 100g) had at least two fatal conditions – mostly lungworm and fluke.
 The majority of them also had roundworm, coccidia and ringworm.

 Like the first cabin it is kept heated at 20c and there are heat pads under each bedroom in the pens.
 There are 3 floor pens and a treatment area.
-There are also two intensive care beds, for those too sick to move around and who need constant supervision.
+There are also 3 intensive care beds, for those too sick to move around and who need constant supervision.

 Who needs to sit and relax and watch telly in the evenings when there are sick animals to pester?
 Because they are prey animals, hedgehogs are very good at hiding any weakness from their predators (humans included, sadly) and will not limp even on broken legs, or cry out at the most terrible pain.
 So when they are first admitted, after giving life-saving treatment as quickly as possible (warming up, rehydration, tending wounds, etc) I put them in a pen, leave them in peace, and watch on the cameras.
 And listen.
 It's here that I hear the hacking coughs of lungworm, long before they've produced a poo I can examine for parasites under the microscope.